 Step 3: Take the Staymag sheet and peel back a small portion of the 3M backing to reveal approximately 5mm of the adhesive.
 Do not peel off the entire backing!

-Step 4: Line up one edge and two corners of the Staymag sheet with your heatbed and verify the position; when you are satisfied with the alignment, press down firmly.
+Step 4: Line up one edge and two corners of the Staymag sheet with your heatbed and verify the position (if your Staymag sheet is oversized, simply center it with equal amounts hanging off the edges of the heatbed); when you are satisfied with the alignment, press down firmly.
 At this point, 5mm of the Staymag sheet should be adhered to the heatbed.

-Step 5: Work your way down the heatbed exposing more of the adhesive slowly by simultaneously removing the 3M backing as you work down the length of the Staymag sheet.
+Step 5: Work your way down the heatbed exposing more of the adhesive slowly by simultaneously removing the 3M backing as you work down the length of the Staymag sheet making sure to not get any air bubbles.

 Cleaning and Care